Questions and Answers About the Christian Passover

 To learn more about the change from Passover to Easter, read our article “Christian Festivals.”

-Question 4: Isn’t the Christian ceremony of bread and wine called the Lord’s Supper?
+Passover Question 5: Isn’t the Christian ceremony of bread and wine called the Lord’s Supper or Communion?

 This name, “The Lord’s Supper,” is a common title given to partaking of bread and wine in the Protestant community.
 Some denominations call this ceremony Eucharist (Greek for “give thanks”) or Communion (Latin for “fellowship” or “sharing”).
 There is much variance in how these ceremonies are kept.
 Some keep these ceremonies weekly; some, monthly; some, quarterly; and others, annually.

-The title “Communion” is taken from 1 Corinthians 10:16: “The cup of blessing which we bless, is it not the communion of the blood of Christ?”
+Communion?
+The title “Communion” is taken from 1 Corinthians 10:16: “The cup of blessing which we bless, is it not the communion [the “fellowship” or “sharing”] of the blood of Christ?”
 This is not a designation of a title for the event, but a statement that the symbols of bread and wine are necessary to have a relationship, or fellowship, with Jesus Christ.
-The Passover is necessary to truly knowing and having a relationship with Jesus Christ.
+The Passover is necessary for truly knowing and having a relationship with Jesus Christ.

 If you are just learning about the Passover, we hope these answers have been helpful and informative.
-We encourage you to continue studying the origins of the popular holidays celebrated in the spring and the deep meaning of the spring festivals found in the Bible.
+We encourage you to continue studying the origins of the popular holidays celebrated in the spring (in the northern hemisphere) and the deep meaning of the festivals found in the Bible.

 Below this blog post you will see a number of resources that can help you in your study.

 Originally posted on April 4, 2016; updated on March 24, 2023.